 - Quantitative surveys

-- Sensory Enhanced Testing – Combines quantitative sensory research with qualitative interviews for richer consumer insights.
+- Preference Enhanced Testing – Combines quantitative preference research with qualitative interviews for richer consumer insights.

 Quality Assurance and Mock Auditing